mattermost/docs/source/deployment/sso-saml.rst

 This error message can also be received if the ``Email Attribute`` of their SAML credentials doesn't match the email address of their Mattermost account.
-If so, the user can update the attribute at their identity provider (for instance, back to the old value if it had been previously updated).
+If so, your System Administrator can update it at the identity provider (for instance, back to the old value if it had been previously updated).